 Not reporting to work and not calling to report an absence is considered 'no-call/no-show' and is a serious matter.
 The first instance of a no call/no show will result in a written warning.
 The second separate offense may result in further disciplinary action.
-A no call/no show lasting three days may be considered job abandonment and may be deemed an employee's voluntary resignation of employment.
+A no call/no show lasting three days may be considered job abandonment and may will be deemed an employee's voluntary resignation of employment.
+Any extenuating circumstances will be approved by the Department Director in conjunction with Human Resources.